gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

 * Internal pile clusters have lesser cumulative movements in the second joint-survey taken in June 2019.
       * Compared to the first survey taken 3 months prior.

-* External pile clusters tend to have greater pile movements towards site boundary.
+* External pile clusters tend to have greater pile movements towards the site boundary.
       * While the pile movements for internal pile clusters are more restrained.

 Inferences from Python Data Visualisation